top of page

 I wanted more explicit spice.
 That’s it.

-While Dark Lover isn’t driven by intricate plotting, it remains compulsively readable.
-It’s perfect for paranormal romance readers who want immersive entertainment without cognitive overload.
+While Dark Lover isn’t driven by intricate plotting, it is compulsively readable.
+It’s perfect for paranormal romance readers who want immersive entertainment without intricate depth.

 Who Should Read This